SAFE CONNECTIONS NOTICE

 Expectations after Submitting a Line Separation Request

-Note: the following issues may cause delays in processing the Line Separation Request:
+Note: The following issues may cause delays in processing the Line Separation Request:

-• Missing or incomplete information;
+• Missing or incomplete information

-• Missing required documents;
+• Missing required documents

-• Additional information was not provided timely;
+• Additional information was not provided in a timely fashion

 Important Details